What to do if you hit a parked car

 4. Look for witnesses

-Allstate advises looking for possible witnesses.
+Look for possible witnesses to the accident.
 Get their contact information and write down their description of what happened.
+Pass witness statements on to your insurance company and include them in the police report.

 5. Call the police